Prayers for Childbirth: God as Midwife

 How beautiful to think of the midwives and doctors and nurses and doulas who attend to women and babies at birth as being God-like in their work.

-And what a tender image of God as the wise and strong and loving woman who catches each of us upon our birth and places us into our parents’ arms.
+And what a tender image of God as the wise and strong and loving midwife who catches each of us upon our birth and places us into our parents’ arms.

 From one great love to another.